taylor griffith t KG9 NwHf0 unsplash

 Photo by Elina Volkova on Pexels.com

-Can Dogs Drink Toilet Water?
+Can Dogs Drink Toilet Water and Not Get Sick?

 Dogs do have a different gut microbiome than humans, so in general, it’s safer for them to drink toilet water than it is for humans to drink toilet water.